What is an Event page and who is it for?

-Event owners can choose to set the causes or organisations supported; or let the fundraisers choose.
+Obviously Event pages allow Charities and other organisations to fundraise for themselves, but Event owners can also choose to for the funds to go to someone else, or let the fundraisers choose their own.
 Each event can support up to three beneficiaries.

 Events are a great way for your teams to bond!
 People who participate in your event can challenge each other, while working towards a common goal together- all while raising funds for a good cause!

 All pages on Givealittle pay the same service fee - 5% on all funds raised.
 There are no hidden charges for “premium features”.

 The Givealittle platform is Kiwi owned and operated, and staunchly proud of the fact.
 There is no overseas conglomerate profiting from your donor’s charity and local help is always on hand.

 We are here to help.
 Want a custom URL?
 No problem.
 Need a standardised page template to make it easy for participants to sign-up?
 Done.
 If you can’t see how to do what you want, feel free to contact our friendly support team.

 And once you’ve set up your Event, we will take the hassle out of transacting donations and issuing receipts (even tax-deductible ones for charities), freeing you up to actually run the event.
 Each month we will pay funds-raised straight to the beneficiaries bank account, and send them an Excel summary of donations, to aid in reconciliation, etc.